Quartz/Chartbuilder/README.md

 Why Chartbuilder / Gneisschart
 -----------------
++ You're a writer, blogger, reporter who hates the way screenshotted and excel charts look in your stories
++ You're a graphic designer or graphics editor who spends too much time making simple charts in the same style
++ You're a developer at an organization looking to add consitency to employee generated charts

 Chartbuilder was created to speed workflow in a newsroom and give reporters more responsibility over their content.
 It allows someone to create simple graphics quickly within a pre-specified style guide without needing specialized design software.

-The output formats are accepted anywhere images and svgs are accepted.
+The output formats are can be used anywhere images and svgs are accepted.
 There's no need for CMS integration or complex back end systems.

 There are fewer excuses to use screenshots from analyst reports or charts in Excel.